F4l13n5n0w/sn0wldr/README.md

 ### To Do

+* Add bananameowloader for even better AV bypass
-* add support for CS shellcode
+* Add InlineExecute-Assembly BoF support for Sliver